RosalindHook/finalCapstone/README.md

 ![Screenshot of tabulate display of data in inventory](https://github.com/RosalindHook/finalCapstone/blob/main/Screenshot%202023-02-20%20at%2023.29.41.png)

-4. *Restock* - lets you see and restock the shoes with the lowest quantity and
+4. *Restock* - lets you see and restock the shoes with the lowest quantity - asks you to enter the amount of additional stock for this product

 5. *Search* - lets you search for information about a shoe by either code or product name, and returns the other attributes